dannypsnl/dannypsnl.github.io/posts/2018-07-04-magic-in-redux-go-2.1.md

 store.StateOf(reducer.Counter)
 ```

 How to spread these actions is not important, the point is we manage them by handcraft!
-And handcraft cause unstable!
+Handcraft cause unstable!
 That's why we need package Rematch.
 It creates a more native way to manage your reducer-action relationship.

 ```go
 // package reducer/todo